 An EHT NDP Announcement frame shall not request partial BW feedback on a 242-tone RU outside of the beamformee’s operating channel width.

-An SU beamformer may solicit partial bandwidth or full bandwidth SU feedback from an SU beamformee in an EHT non-TB sounding sequence.
-In partial bandwidth non-TB sounding sequence case, the Puncturing Channel Information fields in U-SIG shall indicate the same puncturing pattern as in the Partial BW Info subfield in the EHT NDP Announcement frame.
+An SU beamformer may solicit full bandwidth SU feedback from an SU beamformee in an EHT non-TB sounding sequence.
+An SU beamformer shall not solicit partial bandwidth SU feedback from an SU beamformee in an EHT non-TB sounding sequence.
+In an EHT non-TB sounding sequence case, the occupied BW indicated by the BW field and Puncturing Channel Information fields in the U-SIG of NDP shall be the same as the Feedback RU/MRU size indicated in the Partial BW Info subfield in the EHT NDP Announcement frame.

 An SU beamformer may solicit partial bandwidth or full bandwidth SU feedback from an SU beamformee in an EHT TB sounding sequence if the SU beamformee indicates support by setting the Triggered SU Beamforming Feedback subfield in the EHT PHY Capabilities Information field in the EHT Capabilities element it transmits to 1.

-An MU beamformer may solicit partial bandwidth or full bandwidth MU feedback from an MU beamformee in an EHT TB sounding sequence.
+An MU beamformer may solicit full bandwidth MU feedback from an MU beamformee in an EHT TB sounding sequence.
+An MU beamformer may solicit partial bandwidth MU feedback from an MU beamformee in an EHT TB sounding sequence if the MU beamformee indicates support by setting the Triggered MU Beamforming Partial BW Feedback subfield in the EHT PHY Capabilities Information field in the EHT Capabilities element it transmits to 1.
 An MU beamformer shall not solicit MU feedback in an EHT non-TB sounding sequence.

 An MU beamformer may solicit partial bandwidth or full bandwidth CQI feedback from an MU beamformee in an EHT TB sounding sequence if the MU beamformee indicates support by setting the Triggered CQI Beamforming Feedback subfield to 1.

 An MU beamformer may solicit partial bandwidth or full bandwidth CQI feedback from an MU beamformee in an EHT non-TB sounding sequence if the MU beamformee indicates support by setting the Non-Triggered CQI Beamforming Feedback subfield to 1.